 The following bibliography includes my highly personal annotation.

 Erik Johansson, Cradled in Sweden (Sandy, Utah: Everton Publisher, 2002).
-In my mind this THE must have book for American researchers of Swedish genealogy.
+In my mind this a must have book for American researchers of Swedish genealogy.
 It is a great introduction to all of the primary genealogical resources, and provides some very important tools I still use regularly, such as the conversion chart for movable feast days into calendar days.
-I have two complaints with this book, first, it is very cheaply printed and falls apart easily.
-Second, this book was originally published in 1972, while the 2002 edition made many significant improvements, it also omitted some important material.
+This book was originally published in 1960s, while the 2002 edition made many significant improvements, it also omitted some important material.
 I have both editions and use them both regularly.

 Per Clemensson and Kjell Andersson, Your Swedish Roots: A Step By Step Handbook (Provo, Utah: Ancestry, 2004).
 This is a nice beginners book that introduces the reader to several of the primary Swedish resources.
 However, it places a lot of focus on accessing records through Genline, a company that was purchased by Ancestry.com.
 It uses a case study of one family to present methodology and resources.
 This has the advantage of making it intrinsically interesting, like you are involved in researching this family.
 But that case study approach breadth of information provided.
 It is a good read, but if you are on a limited budget I would pass over it.